vatpac-technology/sops/docs/terminal/melbourne.md

     **AAC:** "Cleared to YBLT via SAMIG, flight planned route, climb to A040, AAC"

 ## Flow
+### Local Knowledge
+- Aircraft from the south may be issued the PORTS STAR in lieu of the WAREN STAR to reduce track miles to runways 09 and 34
+- In lieu of a STAR, aircraft from the west may be radar vectored via a right circuit to runway 16 to reduce track miles
+- Aircraft from the northeast may be issued RWY 27 or direct to the IAF of the RNP-M RWY 16 to reduce track miles

+### Flow Tables
 The tables below give an estimated time **in minutes** from the **Feeder Fix** to the **Threshold**.

 === "Jets & DH8D"